 |6.
 Environment education||Raising environmental awareness and promoting our Green Policy||Environmental e-learning, environmental protection campaigns, etc.||1|

-* The Company uses FSC®-certified paper, but the price difference is not substantial and is thus recorded as zero.
+* The Company uses FSCR-certified paper, but the price difference is not substantial and is thus recorded as zero.

-Classification According to the Ministry of the Environment's Environmental Accounting Guidelines
+Classification According to the Environmental Accounting Guidelines of the Ministry of the Environment

 （Millions of yen）